 Click above to listen to this podcast episode.
 Below is the transcript for Student-Centered World Podcast Episode 55: “Engaging Classroom Activities for Middle Schoolers“

-There are many Engaging Classroom Activities for Middle Schoolers that can be used in school, at home, or at after-school activities.
-Engaging Classroom Activities for Middle Schoolers which are fun and interesting can help increase the flow of learning, which is always the goal.
+There are many engaging classroom activities for middle school students that are not only great options but can be used in school, at home, or at after-school activities.
+Developing engaging classroom activities for middle schoolers which are fun and interesting can help increase the flow of learning, which is always the goal in your lesson plans.

-Engagement is so important during these years since it will influence whether or not they enjoy learning, their perception of school, and most likely whether or not they will continue to pursue further education.
-Engaging Classroom Activities for Middle Schoolers can play a big role in these things.
+Engagement is so important during these years and grade level since it will influence whether or not they enjoy learning, their perception of school, and most likely whether or not they will continue to pursue further education.
+Finding effective ways and great ideas for engaging classroom activities for middle schoolers can play a big role in these things.

 Don’t forget to check out our feature on Brain Breaks for Middle School, too!

 What makes Engaging Classroom Activities for Middle Schoolers intriguing?

 It is important to not just look at these students too superficially.
-Although they may dress differently and act differently than their younger counterparts, they need the same things- attention, care, help when needed, but mostly it is hearing about how much you care and want them to do well; because giving them the tools to have confidence when they’re having a tough time while stimulating their minds as well is equally as vital.
+Although these older kids may dress differently and act differently than their younger counterparts, they need the same things- attention, care, help when needed, but mostly it is hearing about how much you care and want them to do well; because giving them the tools to have confidence when they’re having a tough time while stimulating their minds as well is equally as vital.

 Initiating student engagement as the classroom teacher is the best thing when you know you have your students’ attention and they’re surprised when the end of a class period comes.
 Imagine finding a way to get them excited about a vocabulary word or current events by using a simple game, short video, or another outside-the-box way to encourage critical thinking.
 These types of activities can be found anywhere depending on the way you look at them and within your own passion.
 Your students are going to respond better if the topic interests them, so finding things that do just that will make your job easier, but no less important.